MSU shooting suspect named as Anthony McRae – latest

 Michigan State University shooting: Three killed, suspect confirmed dead

-University police have revealed the gunman as being 43-year-old Anthony Wayne McRae.
+Michigan State University police have revealed the gunman as being 43-year-old Anthony Wayne McRae.
 His body was found off campus after hundreds of police officers were called in to aid the operation while he was still on the loose.

 Police said he died because of a self-inflicted gunshot wound and that he was in contact with law enforcement before dying by suicide.